UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/weekly_logs/individual_logs/Josh_log.md

 ## Recap on goals from last cycle
 * Completed smaller tasks I.E. verify email card and graceful logouts
 * Starting working on peer-rwview dashboard
+* I hit a burnout point and really slowed down this last cycle, I've also been applying to jobs and that had taken some of my time up too.
+But yeah, starting to up the pace up again.

 ## Goals for next cycle
 * Need to finsih peer review dashbarod for students / instructors, have peer-reviewing set up